 This information explains how to use lidocaine (LY-doh-kane) in your nebulizer machine to help relieve your cough.
 Lidocaine is a local anesthetic (medication that numbs an area of your body).

 Nebulized 2% preservative-free lidocaine HCl solution may help manage your cough when other medications don’t help.
-The Food and Drug Administration (FDA) hasn’t approved lidocaine for this use.
 Follow your healthcare provider’s instructions closely when using nebulized lidocaine.

 Getting Your Supplies

 Your healthcare provider will give you a prescription for 2% preservative-free lidocaine HCl solution, sterile syringes, and blunt needles.
 Pick up these supplies from the pharmacy at Memorial Sloan Kettering (MSK).

 Store the lidocaine solution at room temperature away from sunlight.
 Room temperature is 68 °F to 77 °F (20 °C to 25 °C).

 Gather your supplies (see Figure 1).
 Put them on a clean, flat surface, such as your kitchen table.
 You’ll need: